Trump steps up attack on black lawmaker, calls him 'racist'

 Zeke Miller and Hope Yen , The Associated Press

-WASHINGTON -- Facing growing accusations of racism for his incendiary tweets, U.S. President Donald Trump is seeking to deflect the criticism by labeling a leading black congressman as himself racist.
+WASHINGTON -- Facing growing accusations of racism for his incendiary tweets, U.S. President Donald Trump lashed out at his critics Monday and sought to deflect the criticism by labeling a leading black congressman as himself racist.

-In the latest rhetorical shot at non-white lawmakers, Trump said his weekend comments referring to Rep. Elijah Cummings' majority-black Baltimore district as a "disgusting, rat and rodent infested mess" where "no human being would want to live" were not racist.
+In the latest rhetorical shot at lawmakers of colour, Trump said his weekend comments referring to Rep. Elijah Cummings' majority-black Baltimore district as a "disgusting, rat and rodent infested mess" where "no human being would want to live" were not racist.
 Instead, Trump argued, "if racist Elijah Cummings would focus more of his energy on helping the good people of his district, and Baltimore itself, perhaps progress could be made in fixing the mess."

 "His radical 'oversight' is a joke!"
 Trump tweeted Sunday.